-FLY FISHING FOR PERMIT IN BELIZE: PERMIT FLIES
+FLY FISHING FOR PERMIT IN NORTHERN BELIZE: PERMIT FLIES

 I personally fish a lot of shrimp patterns for permit.
+A lot of these flies are pretty much “bonefish flies.”
 I love the versatility of shrimp patterns for permit because they look so much more natural in the water when you move them, and I move my fly a lot when I’m going after permit, depending on the fish’s mood.
 I tie a lot of spawning shrimp patterns in tan with orange rubber legs and sometimes orange yarn similar to the Avalon fly, Peterson’s Spawning Shrimp, and the Hot Legs Gotcha.
 Like with a Woolly Bugger for trout, I want my permit flies to be impressionistic and not necessarily look exactly like one prey item.
 The fly should land softly, have the appropriate weight for the depth, have nice movement with materials like Arctic fox etc., and have some color for a little attraction—I love orange.
 Finally, the fly cannot foul because if it does, then it’s game over.
 Make sure the rubber legs are placed appropriately to avoid fouling.

 PRESENTING THE FLY TO PERMIT: THINK LIKE THE PREY